FVANCOP/ChartNew.js/README.md

 So, I have re-worked Chart.js.
 Most of the changes, are associated to requests in "GitHub" issues of Chart.js.

+June 2014 - Ole Kröger is now a co-developper of the project.
+More ideas, more people to give support.
+Welcome to him.

 New Charts integrated in this version compared to Graph.js